Jack Sprague: Return to Busch and Cup

 After 2001, Sprague and teammate Ricky Hendrick moved back to the Busch Series, with Sprague driving the No. 24 NetZero Chevy.
 He won his first career Busch race at Nashville Superspeedway as well as leading the points during the season, before finishing fifth in the final standings.
 That same year, he ran the IROC series, finishing in the top-ten in all four events.
 He returned to Winston Cup to run a handful of races for Haas CNC Racing's No. 60 entry.
-His best finish was a 30th at Homestead-Miami Speedway.
+His best finish was a thirtieth at Homestead-Miami Speedway.
 Haas switched to Pontiac and the No. 0 with a NetZero sponsorship for 2003, signing Sprague to compete for Winston Cup Rookie of the Year honors.
 Sprague's best finish that season was a fourteenth at the Daytona 500.
 After the Tropicana 400, Sprague was fired from the ride.
 He drove in two Truck races that year for Xpress Motorsports, finishing fifth in both events.